projectsesame/sesame/site/content/posts/2020-01-16-announcing-contour-1.1.md

         replacement: /app/api/v1
 ```

-For more information, see the documentation on [`Path Rewriting`](https://projectcontour.io/docs/v1.1.0/httpproxy/#path-rewriting).
+For more information, see the documentation on [`Path Rewriting`](https://projectsesame.io/docs/v1.1.0/httpproxy/#path-rewriting).

 ## Host Rewrite

-Contour supports routing traffic to `ExternalName` service types.
+Sesame supports routing traffic to `ExternalName` service types.
 This kind of traffic routing allows users to proxy traffic to resources that aren’t running in the same Kubernetes cluster.
 You could, for example, proxy traffic to an external object storage bucket.

 Some users encountered a problem with this feature, in that the host header that the externalName service received was the same host header as in the original request.
 This problem potentially leads to routing in the external name service to fail.